 12. Understand How Much Time it Takes to Buy a House

-First-time homebuyers don’t often know how long it takes to become a homeowner.
-The process from start to finish is time-consuming and very relative to individual circumstances and the housing market in your area.
-However, there are some general universal constants that you can expect, such as a cash offer on a house is usually much quicker than a traditional loan, and if there is a perfect house in a good neighborhood and at a great price, you better expect competition and added time for a seller to review offers.
+First-time homebuyers don’t often understand how long it takes to become a homeowner.
+The homebuying timeline from start to finish is time-consuming and very relative to individual circumstances and the housing market in your area.
+However, there are some general universal constants that you can expect, such as a cash offer on a house is usually much quicker than a traditional loan, and if there is a perfect house in a good neighborhood and at a great price, you better expect competition and possibly a bidding war..

 Depending on the housing market in your area and possibly which season you’re buying in, it can take you a couple of weeks to find a home or more than a year.
 But after you find your home you can typically expect the entire process from making an offer on a house to walking in its front door, to be as little as a few weeks to a couple of months on average.